John-Titor/os9-m68k-ports/README.md

     pd: can't open current directory. $

-The booter will prefer a bootfile from CompactFlash, so this flash image can be used with a CF without reflashing.
+The booter will prefer a bootfile from CompactFlash, so this flash image can be used with a CF without reflashing (though it will not run SYS/startup).

 Other images include:
 `ports/CB030/CMDS/BOOTOBJS/ROMBUG/romimage.no_bootfile`: has RomBug but no bootfile; can only boot from CompactFlash.

-`ports/CB030/CMDS/BOOTOBJS/NOBUG/romimage.diskboot`: has no RomBug and a minimal bootfile for repairing disks.
+`ports/CB030/CMDS/BOOTOBJS/NOBUG/romimage.diskboot`: has no RomBug, but does have a bootfile with tools for repairing and installing to disk.

 `ports/CB030/CMDS/BOOTOBJS/NOBUG/romimage.no_bootfile`: has no RomBug and no bootfile; can only boot from CompactFlash.
+This is the smallest ROM.

 ----